maureennc/big-omics-pipelines/README.md

    - [Data Processing & Analysis Pipelines](#data-processing--analysis-pipelines) - Bulk RNA-seq, MERFISH, CosMx SMI, GeoMx DSP, scRNA-seq, snRNA-seq.
    - [Additional Code Sections](#additional-code-sections) - Visualizations (`visualization`), environment configurations (`envs`), and bioinformatics tools (`tools`).
 3. [Experimental Design](#experimental-design) - Guidelines for designing transcriptomic experiments to ensure quality and reproducibility.
-   - [Technology-specific Considerations](#technology-specific-considerations) - Best practices for bulk RNA-seq, single-cell/nuclei RNA-seq, and spatial transcriptomics.
-   - [Best-practices for designing your experiment](#best-practices-for-designing-your-experiment) - Recommendations for robust analyses (e.g. replicates, controls).
-   - [Wet-lab Best Practices](#wet-lab-best-practices) - Tips for preserving RNA integrity and transcriptional inhibitors.
 4. [FAIR Data Principles](#fair-data-principles) - Ensuring adherence to FAIR standards (Findability, Accessibility, Interoperability, Reusability).
 5. [Data Availability](#data-availability) - Links to publicly available datasets on GEO, most of which are generated in-house by BIG center trainees.
 ---

 # About

-I have developed this code repository as a shared resource for the **Center for Brain Immunology and Glia (BIG)**, the Neuroscience department at the University of Virginia (UVA), and the broader scientific research community.
+I have developed this code repository as a shared resource for the **Center for Brain Immunology and Glia (BIG)**, friends of the Neuroscience department at the University of Virginia (UVA), and the broader scientific research community.
 The BIG Center at UVA is a collaborative group of biomedical researchers dedicated to the investigation of the initiation, development, and regulation of **inflammatory processes** across diverse neurological states.
 BIG laboratories research fundamental principles of immunology as they pertain to preclinical experimental models for CNS infection, Alzheimer's disease, multiple sclerosis, traumatic brain injury, stroke, and epilepsy.

 ## Code and Pipelines